-Here’s a list of some of the most worthwhile alterations and additions that can add great value to properties.
-Remember, it’s important to think about who the most likely buyers are and to go for improvements that will be most beneficial to them.
+With that in mind, here is a list of some of the most worthwhile alterations and additions that can add great value to your property.
+Remember, the key is to think about who your buyer will be and go for improvements that will be most beneficial to them.

 Utilise the garden

-Although large gardens are becoming less and less attractive, as a nation, we do value the addition of outdoor space.
+Although large gardens might not be as attractive as they once were, we do still value the addition of outdoor space.
 Making your garden feel like another reception room could add heaps of value to your property, especially if it’s currently somewhat neglected.
-Simply adding decking or a patio can turn a garden into a great entertaining space.
+Simply adding decking, patio or paving can turn a garden into a great entertaining space.
 Summer houses are other welcome additions, especially when staged as an extra room to enjoy.

 Convert the garage